Jack Hayes (politician): Politics

 The strike received support in Liverpool, and Hayes became involved in the politics of the city.
 After standing unsuccessfully in the 1919 local elections, he became the Labour Party parliamentary candidate for Liverpool Edge Hill for the 1922 general election.
-He was defeated by the Conservative incumbent, but won the seat during the 1923 by-election to become the first Labour Member of Parliament in Liverpool and the first policeman to sit in the Commons.
+He was defeated by the Conservative incumbent, but won the seat during the 1923 by-election to become the first Labour Member of Parliament in Liverpool and the first former policeman to sit in the Commons.
 In the 1924 government he became Parliamentary Private Secretary to Pensions Minister Frederick Roberts, and he was a member of the party's national executive in 1926 and 1927.
 He served as a whip from 1925 to 1931, including as Vice-Chamberlain of the Household in the second Ramsay MacDonald ministry, 1929–1931.

 He refused to join the National Government of 1931, and lost his seat in the October election later that year.
 He ran again in 1935 but was unsuccessful, leading to his political career to rapidly fade.

 He died in London on 25 April 1941 after suffering from kidney disease.